 Business becomes much more enjoyable when you can predict what your sales and profit margins will be.
 The problem is sales forecasts are usually less reliable than predicting the weather.
 Mark Denning, CPA and Author of “Drive Your Business to Financial Success” states in his book, “The key variables with the highest risk and level of difficulty to forecast are revenue and gross margin.”
 These are two areas your sales team plays a big role in setting and achieving.

 How do we do that?
 It doesn’t happen overnight and it doesn’t happen just because you have a new CRM and you now are tracking opportunities.
-Below are the six elements we use that can help you improve sales forecasting.
+Here are some elements we use to help you improve sales forecasting:

 Bonus Tips to Improve Sales Forecasting